-A: Yes, each client is provided a client retainer agreement which sets out the expectations of both the client and Barron Law Office once a client has decided to be represented by Barron Law Office.
-Both parties sign the retainer agreement.
+A: Yes, each client is provided a retainer agreement which outlines the expectations of both the client and the law office, once a client has decided to be represented.
+Both parties must sign the retainer agreement.

 Q: What forms of payment do you accept?

 A: Cash, check, money order, Visa, MasterCard, and Discover are all forms of acceptable payment.

 Q: If I pay by credit card do you charge me more?